 1) basic seating module with adjustable pelvic supports

 2) backrest extension with adjustable backrest upholstery

 The proof of concept device was constructed of materials similar to those used in current lightweight wheelchair construction.
 The seat was then mounted on the fore and aft bench seats in two different canoes commonly used by canoe rental outfitters.

 The prototype system was evaluated on land by three seating experts and three others to obtain subjective feedback on the comfort and support provided.
 In addition, the device was tested on a river by two experienced paddlers with spinal cord injuries.
 The evaluators reported perceived benefits of increased comfort, increased pelvic support, increased low back support, greater seat cushion comfort, better stability when leaning, and increased paddling efficiency.
-Areas identified as needing additional development include an adjustment for height of the back support, a method of leg stabilization, easy adjustment of lateral pelvic supports and a slightly shorter seat depth.
+Areas identified as needing additional development included an adjustment for height of the back support, a method of leg stabilization, easy adjustment of lateral pelvic supports, and a slightly shorter seat depth.

-The prototype is capable of providing improved pelvic and low back support, stability and comfort for users with and without disabilities.
+The prototype is capable of providing improved pelvic and low back support, stability, and comfort for users with and without disabilities.

 phase 1 work